IMRCLab/Julien-s_work/README.md

 2) Pololu 3pI+ ground robot : first prototype of the controler + state estimator to guide the 3pi+ robot.
 Also designed and 3d printed a small platform to fix the nrf radio dongle and a stick (for Akmaral)
 3) infinite flight : using the induction charger to make the crazyflie fly continuously as long as possible
 4) Bolt and compute module 4 : a Bitcraze prototype drone on which we manted to mount the Ras-Pi compute module 4.
 This project came to a halt because of parts never arriving and techincal difficulties between CM4 and camera.

+NB : for detailed explanations and code files on the 3pi+ project, see https://github.com/IMRCLab/Pololu_3pi-